 Flamenco tablaos in Madrid

 Sometimes visitors from abroad think that taking a walk around the city is the easiest way to find a flamenco show.
-It seems logical to expect that in Spain, and especially in Madrid, that there would be a tablao on every corner!
+It seems logical to expect that in Spain, and especially in Madrid, there would be a tablao on every corner!
 This is a futile endeavor.
 You have to know where to go.
 Your hotel may give you a recommendation or you may have booked a show with your travel package.
 If you are reading this article, you are obviously interested in seeing authentic flamenco.
 There are more than 15 tablaos in Madrid, and all of them compete to attract the ‘tourist’.
-And what most tourists are trying to do is flee from so-called “flamenco for tourists”.
-So we hope we can point you in the right direction.
+And what most tourists are trying to do is flee from the so-called “flamenco for tourists”.

 Another important point when choosing is the price.
 It is always said that tablaos are expensive, but the price of musicals on Gran Vía is much higher and there is no better luxury than enjoying flamenco a few meters from you.
 The price must always be taken into account based on what is offered for what you pay.
 You already know that the most expensive thing is to pay for something bad, however cheap it may be.
 You will have lost a night and the opportunity to see really good flamenco.